Create your first agent

 Step 3: Give it tools

-Tools give your assistant special abilities.
+Tools give your agent special abilities.
 In this case, we'll use generic search tool.

-This tool will give the ability to the assistant to search through your documentation to find the most relevant documents and to use them as context to generate the answer.
+This tool will give the agent the ability to search through your documentation to find the most relevant documents and to use them as context to generate the answer.

 Learn more about tools & capabilities